CORRESPONDENT

 Q&A: AU’s Musabayana on fixing media coverage of Africa climate issues

 There have been grievances from a section of news consumers that journalists fail to communicate properly climate policy discourses to the public.
-In fact, many criticised the coverage of the Africa Climate Summit.
+In fact, many criticised the coverage of the Africa Climate Summit as full of jargons.

 INTERVIEWS